Considere some of the essential components of the myth of American Innocence:

 So Stockdale knew very well that the President was lying when, the next day, Johnson announced that the U.S. was responding in force to this unprovoked North Vietnamese “aggression.”
 Either Stockdale said nothing to his superiors or he was commanded not to speak about the event.

 They had already signed it and Johnson had withheld it.
 Now I don’t know what happened to it… I laughed to myself.
 I didn’t put it on the air but I said, Here we go.
 I’m starting a war under false pretenses… August 5th, 1964, and I was the guy that did it.
-I wouldn’t have missed it but – so anyway I don’t argue about the Vietnam War legitimacy or anything like that.”
+I wouldn’t have missed it but – so anyway I don’t argue about the Vietnam War legitimacy or anything like that.

 Here is a most remarkable admission.
 Of course the war would have started anyway, even if Stockdale had spoken up or refused to go on the mission.
 Months later, Johnson proclaimed, “We must love each other or die” as he secretly prepared to escalate the conflict into a major war.

 His behavior in the prison was exemplary; he probably saved the lives of many of his co-prisoners.
 Americans came to see these men, most of whom who had been shot down while bombing North Vietnamese cities, as victims of cruel communists, the “Others” who would later be the stock villains of Sylvester Stallone movies.
 To this day, most Americans think of those pilots as victims, and of the 58,000 American dead as the only casualties of the war.

-But who really were the victims: the 1,300 POWs, the hundred thousand veterans who committed suicide after returning, 3.8 million dead Asian peasants or an American society that still refuses to grieve for that war or for the wars we have prosecuted since then, each of them idealistic crusades to rid the world of evil, yet each of them begun “under false pretenses?”
+But who really were the victims: the 1,300 POWs, the hundred thousand veterans who committed suicide after returning, five million dead Asian peasants or an American society that still refuses to grieve for that war or for the wars we have prosecuted since then, each of them idealistic crusades to rid the world of evil, yet each of them begun “under false pretenses?”